MicrosoftEdge/edge-launcher/README.md

 5. Once added you should now see “Microsoft Edge” in the F5 drop down
   1. This will not enable debugging of Script from VS, just launching

-In the Win10 10049 flight Project Spartan can’t access localhost by default so you need to add the loopback permission.
-To do that from an admin command prompt:

-`CheckNetIsolation LoopbackExempt -a -n=Microsoft.MicrosoftEdge_8wekyb3d8bbwe`

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.